No bounded geometry wandering domains for sufficiently regular automorphisms: Proofs of Theorems and

-We next replace $h_G$ by a M\"obius transformation $h_G'$ that fixes 0 and $\infty$.
-In the case of 2-torus $\T^2$, the map $h_G$ itself fixes $\infty$.
-Post-composing $h_G$ with a translation, we can guarantee that 0 is also fixed.
-In the hyperbolic surface case we may post-compose $h_G$ by an appropriate M\"obius transformation preserving the unit disk so that 0 and $\infty$ become fixed.
-This is possible because $h_G$ is $G$-equivariant, and, particularly, commutes with the reflection in $\T$.
-Because $h_G'$ fixes 0 and $\infty$, it has to be of the form $h_G'(z)=\lambda Tz$ in $\C$, where $\lambda>0$ and $T$ is a linear isometry.
+\begin{lemma} Each $h_G'$ is an isometry of $\C$. \end{lemma} \begin{proof} Because $h_G'$ fixes 0 and $\infty$, it has to be of the form $h_G'(z)=\lambda Tz$ in $\C$, where $\lambda>0$ and $T$ is a linear isometry.
 In addition, since in the hyperbolic surface case the map $h_G'$ preserves the unit disk, we must have that $\lambda=1$, i.e., $h_G'$ is a rotation.
 The same is true in 2-torus $\T^2$ case.
-Indeed, from the arguments above we know that the deck transformations $d_1(z)=z+1$ and $d_i(z)=z+i$ for $\T^2$ are conjugated on $\tilde\Lambda$ by the quasiconformal map $\gamma_G\circ\beta$ to the linear maps $\delta_1(z)=a_1z+b_1,\ \delta_i(z)=a_2z+b_2$ of $S'$, respectively.
+Indeed, from the arguments above we know that the deck transformations $d_1(z)=z+1$ and $d_i(z)=z+i$ for $\T^2$ are conjugated on $\widetilde\Lambda$ by the quasiconformal map $\gamma_G\circ\beta$ to the linear maps $\delta_1(z)=a_1z+b_1,\ \delta_i(z)=a_2z+b_2$ of $S'$, respectively.
 Assume that $a_1\neq 1$.
 Then $\delta_1$ has a fixed point $p$ in $\C$.
 It cannot be in $S'$ because $d_1$ does not have fixed points.
 Then the fixed point $p$ must be in one of the complementary disks of $S'$.
 This disk must then be fixed setwise by $\delta_1$, and hence $|a_1|=1$, i.e., $\delta_1$ is a Euclidean isometry.
 Therefore, we can conjugate $\delta_1$ by a translation to a rotation of $\C$ that preserves a Shottky set.
 Such a rotation would have to have a finite order, a contradiction because $d_1$ has infinite order.
 Thus $a_1=1$ and $\delta_1$ is a translation of $\C$.
 Likewise, the map $\delta_2$ is a translation, and, in particular both maps, $\delta_1$ and $\delta_2$, are isometries of the Euclidean plane.
 It follows then that the Euclidean radii of the complementary disks of $S'$ are uniformly bounded in the $\T^2$ case.
 This, in turn, implies that the restriction to $S'$ of the conjugate $f_G$ of the map $\tilde f$ by $\gamma_G\circ\beta$ is a Euclidean isometry.
-Thus, in either case, we have $h_G'(z)=Tz$ is a linear isometry of $\C$ for each $h_G$.
+Thus, in either case, we have $h_G'(z)=Tz$ is a linear isometry of $\C$. \end{proof}